 - State of Massachusetts COVID-19 Emergency Orders and Guidance

 Learn about the reopening of Massachusetts and the steps that must be taken.
 Go to our Business and Reopening Massachusetts to view local and state business resources.

 Volunteer Nurse Phone Line

-For general COVID-19 information or assistance with navigating your health care system, especially for assistance in creating a telehealth account or for information on Town resources (food bank, transportation, insurance, etc.), please call 781-312-6167, 7 days a week, from 9:00 AM to 1:00 PM.
-Please note: This is not a doctor’s office and is not for emergencies.
+For general COVID-19 information or assistance with navigating your health care system, especially for assistance in creating a telehealth account or for information on town resources (food bank, transportation, insurance, etc.), please call 781-312-6167.
+This service is available Monday through Friday, from 9:00 am to 1:00 pm, and Saturdays, Sundays, and holidays from 9:00 am to 12:00 pm.
+Please note that this is not a doctor’s office and is not for emergencies.
 For any emergency please call 911.

 Volunteer Sign up and Requests

 As the Town of Hanover works though plans to respond to the COVID-19 pandemic, we are seeking volunteers, in both medical and non-medical positions, to assist the Town, Emergency Management, and the local Board of Health to provide any of the following services.

 Coronaviruses are respiratory viruses and are generally spread through droplets from coughs and sneezes of an infected person to another person.
 Information about how this novel coronavirus spreads is still limited.
 Visit the following CDC references for additional information about prevention and what to do if you are sick: